-What is the Annual Value of a property and how do I check mine?
+- What is the Annual Value of a property (AV)?

 What is the Annual Value of a property (AV)?

 Every property has an Annual Value.
-The straight-up definition of the Annual Value (AV) of a residential property is the estimated gross annual rent that a homeowner can collect if they rent out the property.
-This is excluding furnishings, furniture and maintenance fees.
+The straight-up definition of the Annual Value (AV) of a residential property is the estimated gross annual rent a homeowner can collect if they rent out the property.
+This excludes furnishings, furniture, and maintenance fees.

-IRAS also updates the AV of properties on an annual basis to reflect changes in the rental market, and sends owners a Valuation Notice to inform them of any revision to their property’s AV.
-IRAS additionally takes into account physical changes—such as a major upgrade of an HDB block—that would impact a property’s Annual Value.
+IRAS also updates the AV of properties annually to reflect changes in the rental market and sends owners a Valuation Notice to inform them of any revision to their property’s AV.
+IRAS additionally considers physical changes—such as a major upgrade of an HDB block—that would affect a property’s Annual Value.

-To calculate the Annual Value (AV) of Andy’s property, IRAS uses the market rentals of similar or comparable properties within his development.
+To calculate the Annual Value (AV) of Andy’s property, the IRAS uses the market rentals of similar properties within his development.
 This includes those of the same unit type, with roughly the same floor area within the same condo.

 Condo for rent in District 16 (Bedok, Upper East Coast)

 Whether Andy is an owner-occupier or a landlord, the AV remains the same.
-The only difference is that, it would be taxed less if it is owner-occupied, rather than being rented out or left vacant.
+The only difference is that it would receive less tax if it were owner-occupied, rather than being rented out or left vacant.

 (Note that most government schemes and subsidies also exclude those who own two or more properties.
 Also, an AV of S$27,600 in this case would make anyone living in that property ineligible for recent schemes such as the Assurance Package cash payouts for seniors — even Andy’s senior citizen father.)